junxit/us-congress-bills-115/metadata.md

 - 2017-02-14 — Introduced in House
 - 2017-02-14 — Introduced in House
 - 2017-02-14 — Referred to the House Committee on Natural Resources.
+- 2017-02-24 — Referred to the Subcommittee on Federal Lands.
+- 2018-04-11 — Subcommittee Hearings Held.
+- 2018-04-18 — Committee Consideration and Mark-up Session Held.
+- 2018-04-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-04-18 — Subcommittee on Federal Lands Discharged.
+- 2018-05-11 — Placed on the Union Calendar, Calendar No. 514.
+- 2018-05-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-669.
+- 2018-05-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-669.